 Step 2: Create NCache Discovery Service

-Outside the Kubernetes cluster, when you talk about cache clients connecting with cache servers, it is quite understandable that they need IP addresses of the cache servers.
+Outside the Kubernetes cluster, connecting cache clients with cache servers is quite understandable as clients need the IP addresses of the cache servers.
 These IP addresses are static and known to every client that is a part of that system.
 But when you take the same elements and put them inside the Kubernetes environment, the implementation changes.
 Inside a Kubernetes cluster, every deployment pod is assigned a dynamic IP address at runtime which is unknown to the client applications.
 This implementation gets in the way of your client applications identifying NCache servers to achieve performance and scalability.

 kind: Service apiVersion: v1 # underlying Kubernetes version metadata: name: cacheserver labels: app: cacheserver spec: clusterIP: None selector: app: ncache # same label as provided in the ncache YAML file ports: - name: management-tcp port: 8250 targetPort: 8250 - name: client-port port: 9800 targetPort: 9800 |

-Your “kind” needs to be a service with the “apiVerison” set to the underlying version of Kubernetes.
-To make this a headless service, you need to set the “clientIP” tag to none which specifies that your discovery service will not have any public IP assigned to it.
+The “kind” you have specified needs to be a service with the “apiVerison” set to the underlying version of Kubernetes.
+To make this a headless service, you need to set the “clusterIP” tag to none which specifies that your discovery service will not have any public IP assigned to it.
 The rest are the ports required for NCache clients to communicate with the NCache servers.

 From here, you go to Azure Cloud Shell and run the provided command to have a fully functional running headless discovery service inside your Kubernetes cluster.